 The chairman of the financial services regulator, Joe Longo, has announced he will step down from his position in May 2026.

-Joe Longo has announced he will not be seeking an extension to his term as chair of the Australian Securities & Investments Commission (ASIC) and will be finishing his tenure on 31 May 2026.
+Longo has announced he will not be seeking an extension to his term as chair of the Australian Securities & Investments Commission (ASIC) and will be finishing his tenure on 31 May 2026.

 Longo, who started in the position on 1 June 2021, informed the Secretary to the Treasury that he would not be seeking an extension to his term in June of this year, a decision which was then formalised to the Treasurer earlier this month.

-He said the decision to not seek an extension comes amid major reforms, stronger enforcement, and ongoing priorities to strengthen regulation, markets, and productivity in Australia.
+He said the decision not to seek an extension comes amid major reforms, stronger enforcement, and ongoing priorities to strengthen regulation, markets, and productivity in Australia.

 Longo said: “It has been an immense privilege to serve as chair of ASIC and to have been given the opportunity to rebuild and renew the agency…